-- 82. An order certifying this action as a class proceeding against the Defendants and appointing the Plaintiff as representative plaintiff in respect of the Class. - 83.
-As against each of the Defendant Retailers: - (a) damages for breach of the sales contracts between the Defendant Retailers and the Class; - (b) damages for breach of conditions or warranty; - (c) restitution of the purchase price paid by the Class members for the Fake Glucosamine Sulfate Supplements on the grounds of total failure of consideration; - (d) a declaration that the Defendant Retailers have each been unjustly enriched by the receipt of payment for the Fake Glucosamine Sulfate Supplements and an order that the Defendant Retailers account for and make restitution to the Class in an amount equal to the payment; and - (e) relief for contraventions of consumer protection legislation, as follows: - i. a declaration that the Defendant Retailers' act of selling the Fake Glucosamine Sulfate Supplements with false labels constitutes a "deceptive act or practice", contrary to s.
-4(1) and 5(1) of the British Columbia Business Practices and Consumer Protection Act, SBC 2004, c.
-2 (the "BPCPA") and an order pursuant to s.
-172(3) of the BPCPA that the
+79.81.
+An order certifying this action as a class proceeding against the Defendants and appointing the Plaintiffs as representative plaintiffs in respect of the Class.

+80.82.
+As against each of the Defendant Retailers:

+- (a) damages for breach of the sales contracts between the Defendant Retailers and the Class; - (b) damages for breach of conditions or warranty; - (c) restitution of the purchase price paid by the Class members for the Fake Glucosamine Sulfate Supplements on the grounds of total failure of consideration;

+81.83.
+A declaration that the Defendants have each been unjustly enriched by the receipt of payment for the Fake Glucosamine Sulfate Supplements and an order that the Defendants account for and make restitution to the Class in an amount equal to the payment.

+82.84.
+As against each of the Defendants, relief for contravention of consumer protection legislation, as follows: